-The NTA and the Native Title (Prescribed Bodies Corporate) Regulations 1999 (Cth) (PBC regulations) state that following a native title determination corporations must register under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (see ORIC and CATSI Act).
+The Native Title Act 1993 (Cth) (NTA) and the Native Title (Prescribed Bodies Corporate) Regulations 1999 (Cth) (PBC Regulations) state that following a native title determination, corporations must register under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act) (see ORIC and CATSI Act).
 The NTA and PBC Regulations are key pieces of legislation that explain what PBCs must do and how they must function.

 The NTA provides recognition under Australian law for Aboriginal and Torres Strait Islander peoples’ rights and interests in land and waters according to traditional laws and customs.
 The main objectives of the NTA are:

-- To establish a mechanism for determining claims to native title; and
+- to establish a mechanism for determining claims to native title

-- To provide for, or permit, the validation of past acts, and intermediate period acts, invalidated because of the existence of native title (s.3, NTA).
+- to provide for, or permit, the validation of past acts, and intermediate period acts, invalidated because of the existence of native title (NTA s 3).

 The NTA establishes a mechanism for claimants to make an application to the Federal Court of Australia to have their native title recognised.
 Under the NTA, native title claimants are required to show that they possess rights and interests in land under traditional laws and customs.
 The NTA sets out the legal principles and processes for recognising native title, and the roles and responsibilities of the various bodies involved in this process.